FindARoomate/Backend/README.md

 - Perform migrations with `python manage.py migrate`
 - Create your superuser account with `python manage.py createsuperuser`.
 Fill in required details.
 - To start the server, run `python manage.py runserver`
-- You can start making requests by visiting http://localhost:8000

-*For subsequent starting of the server*
-- `cd` into the repo
-- Run `pipenv shell` to activate the virutal environment
-- Perform migrations for the DB with `python manage.py migrate`
-- To start the server, run `python manage.py runserver`
-- You can start making requests by visiting http://localhost:8000
+- start making requests by visiting http://localhost:8000

 *Note:*
 To install packages, use `pipenv install <package name>`.
-Do not attempt to use `pip install <package name>` whatsoever.

-## Got problems?
-Raise an issue.

-## Don't have problems?
-Nice